rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-06-nixifying-a-hakyll-blog.md

 commit, so for our purposes for now it doesn't matter as much, so we'll work directly with `haskellPackages`.

-An overlay is essentially a set of packages that will supercede the packages in the set that is to be overlayed.
+An overlay is essentially a set of packages that will supersede the packages in the set that is to be overlaid.
 In this case, we want to replace the existing `haskellPackages` set with a different version that is using our patched version of hakyll, so we'll start by setting `haskellPackages` to over overridden
 version: